What To Do When Your Water Well Begins To Pump Sand Or Grit

 If you use a lot of water or have a lot of sand in your water, it may require frequent cleaning, in which case an automatic flush valve can be installed.

-These valves turn on for a few seconds and flush out the accumulated sediment and keep the sand trap clean.
+These valves turn on for a few seconds, flushing out the accumulated sediment and keeping the sand trap clean.

 A combination of different types of well water filters can also maximize performance and minimize maintenance.

-If there are some sand and sediment such as clays, soil, or dust particles, a combination of a large mesh (60 mesh) spindown filter first, followed by a backwashing sediment filter, can eliminate most sediment and not require constant maintenance and filter changes.
+If there is some sand and sediment, such as clays, soil, or dust particles, a combination of a large mesh (60 mesh) spindown filter first, followed by a backwashing sediment filter, can eliminate most sediment and not require constant maintenance and filter changes.

-In some cases, if there are very fine sediment less than 5 microns, a final stage dual-grade 1-micron depth filter is recommended.
+In some cases, if there is very fine sediment of less than 5 microns, a final stage dual-grade 1-micron depth filter is recommended.
 However, since most sediment is removed by the spin-down filter and sediment backwash filter, the cartridge lasts longer.

 Do you have sediment or sand in your well water?
 If your well begins to pump sand or grit, get our free guide or call us for more information.